Investing in Cryptocurrency with your Self Managed Super Fund (SMSF)

 - Account Managers who help guide them through everything, from setting up their SMSF trading account, to using the platform, to answering questions throughout the process;

-- Premium service levels with a 24/7 support hub and local support seven days a week;
+- Premium service levels with a 24/7 support hub and local support five days a week;

 - Detailed reporting and taxation tools, including having all transaction information available in Australian dollars; and